gawdeganesh/Data-engineering-interview-questions/content/dwha.md

 Indexing can cause fragmentation: As records are added, modified, and deleted in a table, the data in the table and the associated index can become fragmented.
 This can slow down read and write operations, as the database system needs to search through a larger number of data blocks to find the relevant records.

+In database management systems, there are several types of indexes, each with its own benefits and trade-offs.
+The most commonly used types of indexes are:

+Clustered Index: A clustered index is an index in which the data in the table is physically sorted on the basis of the indexed column.
+It determines the order in which the rows of a table are stored on disk.
+A table can have only one clustered index.
+Clustered indexes are useful for tables that are frequently queried using range searches or for tables that are frequently updated in a sequential order.

+Non-Clustered Index: A non-clustered index is an index that is created on a separate structure from the data and is linked to the data using a pointer.
+Non-clustered indexes can be created on one or more columns of a table.
+Non-clustered indexes are useful for tables that are frequently queried for individual values or for tables that are frequently updated in a random order.

+Unique Index: A unique index is an index that ensures that the indexed column or columns contain only unique values.
+A table can have multiple unique indexes.
+Unique indexes are useful for tables that require data integrity and uniqueness of values in a column or set of columns.

+Bitmap Index: A bitmap index is a type of index that uses a bitmap to represent the presence or absence of a value in a column.
+Bitmap indexes are useful for columns that have a small number of distinct values and for tables with a large number of rows.

+Full-Text Index: A full-text index is an index that is used for searching text-based data such as documents or web pages.
+Full-text indexes are useful for tables that contain large amounts of textual data.

+When deciding which type of index to use, consider the following factors:

+Cardinality: The number of distinct values in a column or set of columns.
+If a column has high cardinality, a unique or non-clustered index might be more appropriate.
+If a column has low cardinality, a bitmap index might be more appropriate.

+Frequency of Querying: The frequency with which a table is queried for a particular column or set of columns.
+If a table is frequently queried for a range of values in a column or set of columns, a clustered index might be more appropriate.
+If a table is frequently queried for individual values in a column or set of columns, a non-clustered index might be more appropriate.

+Frequency of Updating: The frequency with which a table is updated.
+If a table is frequently updated, a non-clustered index might be more appropriate, as clustered indexes can slow down update operations.

+Data Size: The size of the data set.
+Full-text indexes might be more appropriate for tables that contain large amounts of textual data, while bitmap indexes might be more appropriate for tables with a large number of rows.

+Overall, the choice of index type depends on the specific requirements of the database and the queries that will be performed on it.

 [Table of Contents](#Data-Warehousing-Architecture)

 ## What is an Integrity Constrains?